relops/rmq/README.md

   rmq [OPTIONS]

 Application Options:
-  -d, --direction= Use rmq to send (-d in) or receive (-d out) messages -x, --exchange=  The exchange to send to (-d in) or bind a queue to when receiving (-d out) -q, --queue=     The queue to receive from (when used with -d in) -k, --key=       The key to use for routing (-d in) or for queue binding (-d out) -c, --count=     The number of messages to send (10) -i, --interval=  The delay (in ms) between sending messages (10) -z, --size=      Message size in kB (1)
+  -d, --direction=  Use rmq to send (-d in) or receive (-d out) messages -x, --exchange=   The exchange to send to (-d in) or bind a queue to when receiving (-d out) -q, --queue=      The queue to receive from (when used with -d in) -P, --persistent  Use persistent messaging (false) -n, --no-declare  If set, then don't attempt to declare the queue or bind it (false) -k, --key=        The key to use for routing (-d in) or for queue binding (-d out) -c, --count=      The number of messages to send (10) -i, --interval=   The delay (in ms) between sending messages (10) -z, --size=       Message size in kB (1)
   -t, --stddev=     Standard deviation of message size (0) -u, --user=       The user to connect as (guest)
-  -P, --pass=      The user's password (guest)
+  -w, --pass=       The user's password (guest)
   -H, --host=       The Rabbit host to connect to (localhost) -p, --port=       The Rabbit port to connect on (5672) -e, --entropy     Display message level entropy information (false) -V, --version     Print rmq version and exit

 Help Options:
   -h, --help       Show this help message